- Forms | Resources

 The Mayors’ Day of Concern for the Hungry is the most important and largest food drive of the year for many of the organizations fighting hunger.

-Saint Andrew’s is putting together teams of volunteers to be at a local grocery store from 10:00 am to 4:00 pm to collect nonperishable food items from shoppers.
-We will be collecting food for the Hopelink Food Bank.
+Saint Andrew’s puts together teams of volunteers to be at a local grocery store from 10:00 am to 4:00 pm to collect nonperishable food items from shoppers.
+We collect food for the Hopelink Food Bank.

 Volunteering consists of handing out a “shopping list” flyer and thanking people for their donations.
 This is a fun event and it is inspiring to see the generosity of the people coming to do their grocery shopping.

 Shifts are 1 ½ hours long, and at least 4 volunteers are needed per shift (we can use up to 6).
 All ages can participate and it is a wonderful family activity!
-Sign up for shifts in the Narthex.
 Together we can turn just a few hours of time into tons of food for hungry local families.